Pritz395/GSoC-2026-BLT-Idea-List-/Project-H.md

 ---

-## Future Extensions (Out of 350h Scope)

-The following are **Phase 2** features that build on the foundation established in this project:

-- **Full event-driven mentoring:** AI guidance on issue claimed, PR opened (not just PR merged)
-- **GitHub comment delivery:** Post AI guidance as GitHub PR comments (in addition to in-app notifications)
-- **Auto-create TimeLogs:** GitHub webhooks that automatically start/stop Sizzle timers on issue assignment / PR open
-- **Burnout detection:** Analyze Sizzle patterns to detect unsustainable pace and suggest breaks
-- **Mentorship matching:** Pair experienced contributors with learners based on skill areas
-- **Learning paths:** Structured sequences of issues for skill progression (e.g., "XSS track: 5 issues, ~40h")
-- **Slack/Discord integration:** Deliver AI guidance via Slack or Discord bots
-- **Codebase-aware recommendations:** Use RAG to index BLT codebase and provide code-level guidance ("start in `auth.py:45`")

----

 ## Why This Project Matters

 1. **Addresses real pain:** Maintainer burden, AI slop, lack of growth direction — all confirmed by BLT contributors